o3de/o3de.org/content/docs/user-guide/_index.md

 ### Compelling Characters {#lumberyard-aaa-engine-characters}

-Artists can use Lumberyard to create believable characters and high\-fidelity performances\.
-Lumberyard's character tool, Animation Editor, combines animation, attachments, and physics simulations with blend shape, blend space, and animation layering\.
+Artists can use O3DE to create believable characters and high\-fidelity performances\.
+O3DE's character tool, Animation Editor, combines animation, attachments, and physics simulations with blend shape, blend space, and animation layering\.

 For more information, see [Create and animate characters](/docs/user-guide/features/visualization/animation/char-intro.md)\.

 ### Robust Networking {#lumberyard-aaa-engine-networking}

-Lumberyard introduces GridMate, a robust and flexible networking solution designed for efficient bandwidth usage and low\-latency communications\.
+O3DE introduces GridMate, a robust and flexible networking solution designed for efficient bandwidth usage and low\-latency communications\.
 You can synchronize objects over the network with GridMate's replica framework\.
 GridMate's session management can be integrated with other multiplayer services and helps you handle peer\-to\-peer and client-server topologies with host migration\.

-For more information, see [Using Lumberyard Networking](/docs/userguide/networking/intro.md)\.
+For more information, see [Using O3DE Networking](/docs/userguide/networking/intro.md)\.

 ### Real\-Time Gameplay Editing {#lumberyard-aaa-engine-gameplay}

 Real\-time gameplay editing helps you iterate on gameplay and immediately see your results without waiting for builds or leaving the editor\.
-Lumberyard's Asset Processor automatically converts and optimizes your game assets in real time so that you can import game objects, fine\-tune behavior, and play the game that you created\.
+O3DE's Asset Processor automatically converts and optimizes your game assets in real time so that you can import game objects, fine\-tune behavior, and play the game that you created\.

 ### Modular Gems {#lumberyard-aaa-engine-gems}

-Lumberyard's Modular Gems system gives you a library of prebuilt features with which you can start new projects or prototype ideas quickly\.
+O3DE's Modular Gems system gives you a library of prebuilt features with which you can start new projects or prototype ideas quickly\.
 Modular Gems offer increased control over which technologies to include in your game project\.
-Create your own modular Gems or use the Gems included with Lumberyard, such as physics, multiplayer, "white box" rapid prototyping tools, and more\.
+Create your own modular Gems or use the Gems included with O3DE, such as physics, multiplayer, "white box" rapid prototyping tools, and more\.

 For more information, see [Add modular features and assets with Gems](/docs/user-guide/features/gems)\.

 ### Wwise LTX {#lumberyard-aaa-engine-wwise-ltx}

-Lumberyard includes a version of Audiokinetic's advanced, feature\-rich sound engine\.
+O3DE includes a version of Audiokinetic's advanced, feature\-rich sound engine\.
 Sound designers and composers can author rich soundscapes for your games\.

 For more information, see [Adding Audio and Sound Effects](/docs/user-guide/features/interactivity/audio/intro.md)\.

 ## Integrated with AWS {#lumberyard-aws-integration}

-Lumberyard is deeply integrated with AWS so you can build live and multiplayer games with dramatically less cost, time, and technical risk\.
+O3DE is deeply integrated with AWS so you can build live and multiplayer games with dramatically less cost, time, and technical risk\.
 AWS integrations include:

 ### Amazon GameLift {#lumberyard-aws-gamelift}